hellerve/blog/posts/Helping_Ukrainians,_from_Berlin.md

 charities.
 If it fits your sensibilities, you can even donate to the Ukrainian military directly.
 I haven’t done that.
 I personally donated to the [Anarchist Black Cross Dresden](https://abcdd.org/en/2022/03/02/donation-page-for-solidarity-with-anarchist-and-anti-authoritarian-activist-from-ukraine/).
-As the name suggest, this is a political organization and might not fit your sensibilities, in which case you’ll have to do your own research.
+As the name suggests, this is a political organization and might not fit your sensibilities, in which case you’ll have to do your own research.

 ### Material